-Before starting we want once again to stress that the 6DKF does not like violence, do not like war.
-When we discuss these topics we talk only in terms of understanding and we never encourage the use of violence.
+- When we discuss these topics we always talk only in terms of understanding and we never encourage their pursuing

-The use of violence is the worst human intellect defeat.
+- From our point of view, the use of violence is the worst human intellect defeat

-- The exchange of declared techniques (as study / assessment, included for example in Karate)
+- Exchange of declared techniques (as study / assessment, included for example in Karate)

-- The sparring (as training, included for example in Boxing)
+- Sparring (as training, included for example in Boxing)

-- The sportive fight (as competition, included for example in Judo)
+- Sportive fight (as competition, included for example in Judo)

 - Self-defense (as street survival, included for example in Krav Maga)

-- The martial clash (as a duel, as was once among practitioners of different styles of Kung Fu)
+- Martial clash (as a duel, for example, as it happened a lot of time ago, among practitioners of different styles of Kung Fu)

-- Figure out how far we can push ourselves and where instead we must wisely stop
+- Figure out (for example in a personal defense context) how far we can reasonably push ourselves and where instead we must wisely stop

-- Understand with what spirit the martial clashes take place and were done
+- Understand with what spirit the ancient martial clashes has taken place and were done

-- Understand that the careless use of violence aims gradually to a more and more negative conclusion
+- Understand that the careless use of violence aims gradually to a more and more negative conclusions

-In the next articles, we will explore schematically and in parallel the various types of clashes.
+In the next articles, we will explore deeply, schematically and in parallel the various types of clashes: